-During a Well Yield Test, Home Land Septic Consulting will run water from the well and measure this water in consistent intervals, with five gallons of water being the sample amount at each of these intervals.
 For best results, water should be taken directly from the pressure tank whenever possible.
-The last 5-gallon reading is determined to be the “well flow” or “yield” for that well.
+Water is run from the well in five-gallon intervals.
+The last 5-gallon reading is determined to be the "well flow" or "yield" for that well.

 Because water runs through the bottlenecks of the well pump and pressure tank, 10-12 gallons per minute is usually the best result for the test.
 This number may differ from the well yield results produced at the time of drilling, as the bottleneck will have been eliminated.

 Yield tests for existing wells in which a submersible pump has been installed and connected to a water distribution system may be performed in accordance with the following procedure:

 - The contractor performing the test shall provide a testing manifold consisting of an inlet for connection to the pressure line from the well and a tee with a pressure gauge graduated with intervals of at least 2 pounds per square inch (psi) and capable of measuring up to 200 psi.